JoaoJulio-hub/pote/README.md

 npm start
 ```

-You can proceed once you see a message in the console that says "Server running on port 3001".
+You can proceed once you see a message in the console that says `Server running on port 3001`.

 ## Example